CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Hypothesis testing for nonlinear effects

-\paragraph{Parametric Bootstrap}\mbox{}\\ In practice, the sample size of the collected data is always small.
-To make valid inferences about a population from the sample, we need to perform resampling.
-Commonly used method in small sample size is bootstrap, which can give valid tests with moderate sample sizes.
+When the sample size is small, we make valid inferences about a population using resampling.
+A commonly used resampling method is the bootstrap, which gives valid tests in small to moderate sample sizes.

-Testing in a regression model framework requires computing the distribution of the test statistic under sampling from the null-hypothesis model.
-A good approximation to the distribution of the test statistic under sampling from the true null-hypothesis model is the distribution of the test statistic under sampling from the fitted null-hypothesis model.
+Testing in a regression model framework requires computing the distribution of the test statistic under the null hypothesis.
+We approximate this null distribution using a bootstrap sample of the test statistic resampled from the fit of the null model.
 For instance, when testing \eqref{hypo}, we first fit the model under the null,

-and generate $\bY^\star$ for each individuals with a random noise, whose variance is also estimated.
+and generate $\bY^\star$ with a random noise, whose variance is also estimated.
 We then compute the test statistic for this simulated sample, and repeat this process $B$ times.
-The empirical distribution these provide is an estimate of the test statistic's distribution under the null.
-Correspondingly, p-values are calculated as the proportion of simulated test statistics that are most extreme than the observed value.
+The empirical distribution of the test statistic provides an estimate of the test statistic's distribution under the null.
+Correspondingly, p-values are calculated as the proportion of simulated test statistics that are as or more extreme than the observed value.

-If the distribution of the test statistic depends smoothly on the regression parameter values, which is true in all standard examples, this ‘parametric bootstrap’ approach gives an asymptotically valid test (Davison \& Hinkley 1997, 4.2.3).
-Like the classical bootstrap, it samples from a distribution based on the observed data, but the simulations are from a fitted parametric model rather than the empirical distribution.
+Like the classical bootstrap, this approach samples from a distribution based on the observed data, but the simulations are from a fitted parametric model rather than the empirical distribution.
 To obtain a valid test, the fitted parametric model is chosen so that the null hypothesis is satisfied.
-A complete summary of the proposed testing procedure is available in Algorithm 3.
+A complete summary of the proposed testing procedure is available in Algorithm 3, which can be found in Section \ref{sec:append}.